ICanBoogie/docs/multi-site.md

 defined by the `ICANBOOGIE_INSTANCE` environment variable but can be retrieved from `PHP_SAPI` or `$_SERVER`.

-If the variable is not defined, the instance name defaults as follows:
+If the environment variable is not defined, the instance name defaults as follows:

 - The application runs from the CLI (e.g. `PHP_SAPI` == "cli"), "cli" is used as instance name.
 - `$_SERVER['SERVER_NAME']` is defined, it is used as instance name.